northwesternmutual/kanali/CONTRIBUTING.md

 This projects adheres to the following pattern when grouping imports in Go files:
 * imports from standard library
 * imports from other projects
-* imports from kanali project
+* imports from internal project

 In addition, imports in each group must be sorted by length.
 For example:
 ```go